 Oisín House will be built on Pearse Street to provide 250 student rooms over a Health and Sports Centre for Trinity College.
 The project is bedded in its Dublin location, yet is a contemporary interpretation of that environment, working to make a new vernacular for the city.
 The courtyard plan can be seen as a strategic extension to the sequence of Trinity squares, yet it also acts as a public city square and will serve as a public gateway between the College and the city, bringing increased life to this relatively dead section of Pearse Street.

 The form is like a granite rock with an undulating stone roof folded and shaped, reflecting the mountains in distant view to the South and, at close quarters, a grouping of ordinary Georgian roofs glimpsed in the city.
 It feels like a solid mass externally excavated and penetrated by opes, routes and ways through.
 Its materiality reflects its form and location - a board-marked concrete working plinth supporting a granite upper world - which descends to ground floor to encase it externally, revealing the concrete core at key moments.

-The site is at several junctions- the beginning of Pearse Street opening towards Grand Canal Dock, the junction of Trinity and the wider city; the building respond to both environments and bridges between them.
+The site is at several junctions - the beginning of Pearse Street opening towards Grand Canal Dock, the junction of Trinity and the wider city; the building responds to both environments and bridges between them.
 It also establishes a strong formal and material relationship between contemporary architecture and the surrounding historic fabric, in particular, the character of the old Printing House within the College boundary.
-The architecture folds down to provide a more intimate context around the Printing House; adjacent gables do not have windows; they will be moulded planes setting its Classical temple architecture in a rocky landscape setting, allowing it to retain precedence in the view from New Square and the steps of the Berkeley Library.
+The architecture folds down to provide a more intimate context around the Printing House.
+Adjacent gables do not have windows, they will be moulded planes setting its Classical temple architecture in a rocky landscape setting, allowing it to retain precedence in the view from New Square and the steps of the Berkeley Library.

 As featured on Archiseek